dabane-ghassan/int-lab-book/README.md

 - [x] Feeding the MNIST specially modified dataset in a STN.
 (28x28 with Shift, mask and MotionClouds):
     - [ ] Success rate can't go above 11% on a noisy 28x28, must rethink strategy.
+    - [x] Success rate of 94% on a noisy without shift 28x28 dataset.

 - [ ] Factorizing STN : 🚩
   - [x] Separate it into a .py file.